 The page title is either the same or similar to H1.
 Under H1, every subheading should be in an H2 tag.

-In each of my article, you will find every subheading is an H2.
+In each of my articles, you will find every subheading is an H2.

 The secret is to use synonyms of the keyword in the H2 level subheadings.
-As an example, this article is about SEO Tutorial, and you find H2’s are second-level heading.
+For example, this article is about SEO Tutorial, and you find H2’s are second-level heading.
 As an when I can, I have added the keyword in the second level heading as well.

 H3 to H5 Tags as Sub Subheadings